 Created in February, 2005, MP3tunes is the creation of MP3.com founder Michael Robertson.
 In addition to the Oboe software, MP3tunes also provides

-of music from independent artists, encoded in MP3 format.
+an online store of music from independent artists, encoded in MP3 format.

 System requirements call for Mac OS X v10.2.8 or later and iTunes 6.0 or higher.